Paying Insurance Premiums with a Credit or Debit Card – Risky

 Insurance companies are required by law to give you a 30 days grace period on payment.
 If it is not rectified in that time, your coverage can and is often terminated.

-I cannot in advise anyone to purchase any insurance with a credit, debit or Direct Express card.
-Our job is to protect you and your family.
-Because of potential loss of insurance protection, we strongly discourage it use for use.
-In all likely hood, you will be paying more for insurance than you would otherwise having an account at a bank or credit union.
-Just be sure to select one who will give you a no fee account for having Social Security direct deposit each month.
-Credit Unions offer this, Chase Bank and others as of 2022.
+Because of potential loss of insurance protection, we strongly discourage its use for life or health insurance premiums.
+In all likely hood, you will be paying more for insurance than you would otherwise just having a bank account.
+If you decide you like this idea be sure to select a bank or credit union who will give you a no fee account for having your money direct deposited each month.
+Credit Unions offer this, Chase Bank and others as of 2024.